-He was born in Barberton, South Africa.
-He completed his undergraduate work at Treverton College in Mooi River, South Africa and earned his medical degree and Ph.D. in blood flow pathophysiology from the University of Witwatersrand in Johannesburg, where he received numerous fellowships and awards.
+Education and Training: Dr. Svensson was born in Barberton, South Africa.
+He completed his undergraduate work at Treverton College in Mooi River, South Africa.
+He earned his medical degree and PhD in blood flow pathophysiology from the University of Witwatersrand in Johannesburg, where he received numerous fellowships and awards.

-Dr. Svensson received his training in cardiology and in general surgery at the Johannesburg Hospital and his training in cardiothoracic surgery at the Cleveland Clinic Foundation, for which he received a fellowship.
-He also completed a cardiovascular surgery fellowship and residency at Baylor College of Medicine in Houston.
+Dr. Svensson received his training in cardiology and general surgery at the Johannesburg Hospital, South Africa, and his training in cardiothoracic surgery at Cleveland Clinic, Cleveland, OH, for which he received a fellowship.
+He also completed a cardiovascular surgery fellowship and residency at Baylor College of Medicine in Houston, TX.

 In 2005, Dr. Svensson was named King James IV Professor of Surgery of the Royal College of Surgeons of Edinburgh.
-He has also held academic appointments including Chief of Cardiothoracic Surgery at the Veterans Administration Hospital in Houston; Clinical Instructor in Surgery at Harvard Medical School; Clinical Professor of Cardiothoracic Surgery at Tufts University in Boston; and Assistant Professor of Surgery at Baylor College of Medicine.
-He has been the recipient of numerous research grants and fellowships and has been listed in Who's Who in America, Who's Who in Science and Engineering, Who's Who in Medicine, Who's Who in the World, Who's Who in Finance and Industry, and in Top Doctors.
+His academic appointments have included Chief of Cardiothoracic Surgery at the Veterans Administration Hospital in Houston, TX; Clinical Instructor in Surgery at Harvard Medical School, Boston, MA; Clinical Professor of Cardiothoracic Surgery at Tufts University, Boston; and Assistant Professor of Surgery at Baylor College of Medicine, Houston.

-Dr. Svensson has contributed to advances in protecting the brain, spinal cord, and kidneys during major cardiac and aortic surgery and has been instrumental in developing minimally invasive keyhole surgery.
-He is currently the principal investigator in a number of clinical research trials, including research to investigate percutaneous methods for replacing or repairing aortic and mitral valves.
+Research, Publications and Speaking: Dr. Svensson has received numerous research grants and fellowships.
+He has contributed to advances in protecting the brain, spinal cord and kidneys during major cardiac and aortic surgery, and has been instrumental in developing minimally invasive keyhole surgical techniques.
+He is currently the principal investigator in a number of clinical research trials, including research to investigate percutaneous methods to replace and repair aortic and mitral valves.

-He has chaired the multispecialty guidelines writing committees for endovascular treatment with stents for the thoracic aorta and the guidelines committee on aortic valve surgery.
-He was a member of the multispecialty guideline committee on treatment of thoracic aortic disease.
+Dr. Svensson chairs the American Association for Thoracic Surgery Guidelines Committee.
+He has chaired multispecialty guidelines writing committees for endovascular treatment with stents for the thoracic aorta, aortic valve surgery, and for the treatment of thoracic aortic disease.

 View Dr. Svensson's Presentations for Medical Professionals: Evolution of aortic valve and aortic surgery - Parts I and II